 For the models used to estimate human exposures to chemicals of interest, it is important to note that the estimates are for a single 24-hour period.
-The process of converting a one-day exposure to an estimate of long-term exposure - and the results of that process for individual plaintiffs - are described in a separate Expert Report (Expert Report of Dr. Lisa Bailey for Frank Mousser).
+The process of converting a one-day exposure to an estimate of long-term exposure - and the results of that process for individual plaintiffs - are described in a separate Expert Report (Expert Report of Dr. Lisa Bailey for Cometto Davis).

 Exposure pathways: The water at Camp Lejeune was used for a variety of purposes including drinking, use for food preparation, appliance use such as laundry and dishwashing, and showering and bathing as well as various occupational, recreational, and cleaning purposes.
-For use as drinking water, in this Report I consider the total amount of water that may have been consumed over the course of a 24-hour period, assuming the water source is either the Hadnot Point or Tarawa Terrace water system.
-For dermal and inhalation contact, I consider exposures to the chemicals of interest over a 24-hour period from using water in a bathroom (e.g., showering, sink use).
+For use as drinking water, in this Report I consider the total amount of water that may have been consumed over the course of a 24-hour period, assuming the water source is either from the Hadnot Point or Tarawa Terrace water systems.
+For dermal and inhalation contact, I consider exposures to the chemicals of interest over a 24-hour period from using water in a residence (e.g., showering, sink use) and laundry/dishwashing/kitchen-related activities (for those not residing barracks).
 For mess hall duty, I estimate air concentrations in two areas of the mess hall (pre-rinse and dishwasher areas).
 I recognize that other on-Base activities could have resulted in dermal or inhalation exposures.
 For example, these exposures could have occurred during swimming or car washing.
 In the case of the use of the Base swimming pool(s), for plaintiffs who specifically noted the use of a pool, indoor air concentrations were modeled.
-However, based on information in Mr. Mousser's deposition (Frank Mousser January 19, 2024 Deposition Transcript, pg.
-278), he did not use a pool during his time on Base.
+I did not identify any information in Mr. Davis' deposition (Cometto Davis February 15, 2024 Deposition Transcript) indicating that he used pool facilities during his time at Camp Lejeune.
 Therefore, I did not model swimming pool air concentrations of chemicals of interest.
 For outdoor activities such as car washing, in my professional judgment, inhalation exposures would be minimal due to dilution with the surrounding air.
 Dermal exposure would similarly likely be low due to off-gassing of volatile chemicals and minimal amounts of exposed skin surface area.

-Many plaintiffs described cleaning activities such as "field days" in the barracks.
-Cleaning activities are not addressed in this Report for two reasons.
-First, I did not have a model that would specifically address this activity in a barracks.
-Second, for cleaning the barracks, based on my professional judgment, use of warm water from buckets in a large building would not provide a substantial contribution to a person's exposure compared to their showering-related exposures.
+Many plaintiffs described cleaning activities such as "field days" in the barracks or house cleaning.
+Cleaning activities are not addressed in this Report for three reasons.
+First, I did not have a model that would specifically address this activity in either a home or barracks.
+Second, for residential settings, the model used in this Report includes exposures associated with use of a washing machine and dishwasher as well as the use of a kitchen sink (15 uses per person per day) and the use of a utility sink.
+Thus, water use activities in addition to bathroom activities are incorporated into the exposure estimates.
+Finally, for cleaning of the barracks, based on my professional judgment, use of warm water from buckets in a large building would not provide a substantial contribution to a person's exposure compared to their showering-related exposures.